Astro3OOO/uv-env-test/README.md

 - The pyproject.toml file contains direct dependencies.
 - The uv.lock file contains resolved versions for all dependencies.
 - Do not commit local virtual environments (.venv/ or uv-envs/) to Git.
+- Make sure your working directory conatin subfolder .venv, so VScode can access it as an available environment.